pomp

 双语例句

-对于一个献给各国武装部队的博物馆而言,浮华和爱国精神在此没有容身之地。 - I will make the pomp of emperors ridiculous.
+对于一个献给各国武装部队的博物馆而言,浮华和爱国精神在此没有容身之地。 - I remember the pomp of the coronation as if it were yesterday.